sahilk873/out-of-model-risk-monitor/README.md

 ## Disclaimer

 This is a research prototype using only public data.
 It is **not** a replacement for commercial risk models (Barra, Axioma, Northfield, etc.).
-Crowding metrics are public-data proxies, not true hedge-fund positioning data.
+Crowding metrics are public-data proxies, not true fund positioning data.

 ---